S4Lab/Parcham/forensics/ForensicsSecondChallenge-EnglishWriteup-KRypton.md

 ![pic-42](http://164.132.117.34/ForensicsSecondChallenge/42.png)

 We see there is some sort of magic number (ninizip 0.09 alpha)\
-After some search about it we realize that it's some zipping format named [NanoZip](https://archive.org/download/nanozip.net)\
+After some search about it, we realize that it's a zipping format named [NanoZip](https://archive.org/download/nanozip.net)\
 But it seems the magic numbers have been changed or corrupted\
 So first of all we should build a valid nanozip archive and compare and fix the corrupted bytes\
 For this we use nz command which performs nanozip archive stuff (USE 32 BIT VERSION)